 - 2.11.3.6.2.
 The entity shall ensure that the individuals who make decisions on Expedited Appeals (1) were not involved in any previous level of review or decision making and, (2) if deciding any of the following, are health care professionals who have the appropriate clinical expertise, as determined by MDHHS and CMS, in treating the Enrollee's clinical condition or disease: - 2.11.3.6.2.1.
 An Expedited Appeal of a denial that is based on a lack of medical necessity; or - 2.11.3.6.2.2.
 An Expedited Appeal that involves clinical issues. - 2.11.3.6.3.
 The entity shall issue decisions for Expedited Appeals as expeditiously as the Enrollee's health condition requires, not to exceed seventy-two (72) hours from the initial receipt of the Appeal. - 2.11.3.6.3.1.
-The entity may extend this timeframe by up to an additional fourteen (14) calendar days if the Enrollee requests the extension or if the entity provides evidence satisfactory to MDHHS that a delay in rendering the decision is in the Enrollee's interest. - 2.11.3.6.3.2.
+The entity may extend this timeframe by up to an additional fourteen (14) calendar days if the Enrollee requests the extension or if the entity provides evidence satisfactory to MDHHS that a delay in rendering the decision is in the Enrollee's interest.
+The entity must inform the Enrollee of the right to file a Grievance if the Enrollee disagrees with the extension. - 2.11.3.6.3.2.
 For any extension not requested by the Enrollee, the entity shall provide written notice to the Enrollee of the reason for the delay.
 The entity shall make reasonable efforts to provide the Enrollee with prompt verbal notice of any decisions that are not resolved wholly in favor of the Enrollee and shall follow-up within two (2) calendar days with a written notice of action. - 2.11.3.6.4.
 All decisions to Appeal must be in writing and shall include, but not be limited to, the following information: - 2.11.3.6.4.1.
 The decision reached by the entity; - 2.11.3.6.4.2.
 The date of decision; - 2.11.3.6.4.3.
-For Appeals not resolved wholly in favor of the Enrollee; - 2.11.3.6.4.3.1.
-The right to request a State Fair Hearing and how to do so within the initial ninety (90) calendar day from the Adverse Action notice.
+For Appeals not resolved wholly in favor of the Enrollee;

+- 2.11.3.6.4.3.1.
+The right to request a State Fair Hearing and how to do so within the initial ninety (90) calendar day from the Adverse Action Notice, or Adverse Benefit Determination Notice, for Appeals filed on or before December 31, 2017.

-- 2.11.3.6.4.3.2.
-If the internal Appeal was received within twelve (12) calendar days of the Adverse Action Notice or prior to the date of action, the right to continue to receive benefits while the hearing is pending. - 2.11.3.6.4.3.3.
+Requests for State Fair Hearing filed on or after January 1, 2018 must be filed within the intitial one hundred and twenty (120) days of the notice of resolution. - 2.11.3.6.4.3.2.
+If the internal Appeal was received within twelve (12) calendar days of the Adverse Action Notice, or Adverse Benefit Determination Notice or prior to the date of action, the right to continue to receive benefits while the hearing is pending. - 2.11.3.6.4.3.3.
 For appeals filed with the ICO, the right to request an External Review through PRIRA and how to do so.